hfoley/PrecisionLearning/README.md

 	8. Synapse mapping data flow - will create a mapping dataflow we'll use to process and land data in parquet files in #4
 	9. *TBD Synapse pipeline - will do a pipeline to run after an issue is addressed in creating pipelines via PowerShell that contain a mapping dataflow

-* [01 Create Resources](https://github.com/hfoley/SynapseLoadV2/tree/master/01%20Create%20Resources)   - contains PowerShell scripts to build all the Azure components in the solution.
+* [01 Create Resources](https://github.com/hfoley/SynapseLoadV2/tree/master/01%20Create%20Resources)   - contains PowerShell scripts to build all the Azure components in the solution and grant necessary permissions.
+Skip this if you want to use existing resources.
+* [02 Sample Data](https://github.com/hfoley/SynapseLoadV2/tree/master/01%20Create%20Resources)   - contains the raw VitalSource extract data I mimicked from documentation (link above)
-* [02 ADF Create](https://github.com/hfoley/SynapseLoadV2/tree/master/02%20ADF%20Create)   - contains powershell script and json files needed to build Azure Data Factory pipelines and other components.
+* [03 Create Pipeline Parts](https://github.com/hfoley/SynapseLoadV2/tree/master/02%20ADF%20Create)   - contains powershell script and json files needed to build Azure Data Factory pipelines and other components.
-* [03 SQL Scripts](https://github.com/hfoley/SynapseLoadV2/tree/master/03%20SQL%20Scripts)  - contains the SQL Server script to create the metadata tables and insert data on your Azure SQL DB.
-There's also a subdirectory [Sample](https://github.com/hfoley/SynapseLoadV2/tree/master/03%20SQL%20Scripts/Sample) if you'd like to use sample files instead of using your own tables.
+* [04 Work With Parquet Data](https://github.com/hfoley/SynapseLoadV2/tree/master/03%20SQL%20Scripts)  - contains the SQL Server script files we'll use to create an external table and view that we'll use to pass data to Power BI.
+I'll also include a Power BI template file to connect to Synapse on demand view.

 ## Pre-reqs
 1. Need to have at least PowerShell 5.1 installed.
 You can check this by running the following script.